Protozoa: History of classification

-The word "protozoa" (singular protozoon) was coined in 1818 by zoologist Georg August Goldfuss (=Goldfuß), as the Greek equivalent of the German Urthiere, meaning "primitive, or original animals" (ur- 'proto-' + Thier 'animal').
+The word "protozoa" (singular protozoon) was coined in 1818 by zoologist Georg August Goldfuss (=Goldfuß), as the Greek-derived calque of the German Urthiere, meaning "primitive, or original animals" (ur- 'proto-' + Thier 'animal').
 Goldfuss created Protozoa as a class containing what he believed to be the simplest animals.
 Originally, the group included not only single-celled microorganisms but also some "lower" multicellular animals, such as rotifers, corals, sponges, jellyfish, bryozoans and polychaete worms.
 The term Protozoa is formed from the Greek words πρῶτος, meaning "first", and ζῷα, plural of ζῷον, meaning "animal".

 In 1848, with better microscopes and Theodor Schwann and Matthias Schleiden's cell theory, the zoologist C. T. von Siebold proposed that the bodies of protozoa such as ciliates and amoebae consisted of single cells, similar to those from which the multicellular tissues of plants and animals were constructed.
 Von Siebold redefined Protozoa to include only such unicellular forms, to the exclusion of all Metazoa (animals).
 At the same time, he raised the group to the level of a phylum containing two broad classes of microorganisms: Infusoria (mostly ciliates) and flagellates (flagellated protists and amoebae).
 The definition of Protozoa as a phylum or subkingdom composed of "unicellular animals" was adopted by the zoologist Otto Bütschli—celebrated at his centenary as the "architect of protozoology".